-Click HERE to download and view the GES Parent Information Night Powerpoint Presentation from May 10, 2018
+Click HERE to download and view Brigitte Haley’s GES Parent Info.
+Night Presentation for October 3rd, 2019-An Overview of GUSD’s Gifted Education Services.

-Click HERE to view the GES Parent Information Night Presentation from February 1, 2018
+Click HERE to download and view the GES Parent Night from March 14, 2019- Dave Mochel’s Social-Emotional Needs Presentation.

-Click HERE to view the GES Parent Information Night Presentation from October 5, 2017
+Click HERE to download and view the GES Parent Information Night Powerpoint Presentation from October 4, 2018

 Frequently Asked Questions About Gifted Education Services

 A: GUSD administers the Cognitive Abilities Test (CogAT) to all students in third grade.
 The CogAT is a norm-referenced test wherein the national average is the 50th percentile.
-The primary goal of this assessment is to understand acquired reasoning capabilities of students and include this information in the student’s learning profile.
-Students scoring in the 97th percentile and up on one of two composite scores are designated as having high ability in our district.
-Students who are English Learners and/or are socioeconomically disadvantaged are designated when they score between 90-96%.
+The primary goal of this assessment is to understand acquired, abstract reasoning capabilities of students and include this information in the student’s learning profile.
+Students scoring in the 97th percentile and above on one of three composite scores are designated as having high-ability in our district.
+Students who are English Learners and/or are socioeconomically disadvantaged are designated when they score between 90-96% on those same composites.

 Q: How can I learn more about the CogAT?